Ambenali Ghat

-Ambenali Ghat is a mountain road in Maharashtra, India cutting across the Northern Western Ghats or the Sahyadri mountain range.
+Ambenali Ghat is the longest ghat (mountain road) in Maharashtra, India, cutting across the Northern Western Ghats or the Sahyadri mountain range.
 It connects the coastal Raigad District Konkan region of Maharashtra with the Satara District Desh region on the Deccan plateau.
 It is one of few link roads between the Konkan and Ghatmaatha in Maharashtra.
 The road, state highway 72, is at an average elevation of 625 m.

-The ghat, or mountain road, is about 40 km long.
+The mountain road is about 40 km long.
 Its characteristic feature is that it takes many turns without gaining/losing much height.
 It links the cities of Poladpur (Raigad district) and Mahabaleshwar (Satara district).
 It ends in Poladpur.
 The road ascends/descends around 1300 m from Mahabaleshwar to Poladpur.

-It is the longest ghat in Maharashtra.This ghat travels through the Javali forest area.
+This ghat travels through the Javali forest area.
 Many animals like leopards are seen here.

 This 40 km long ghat is known for its deadly road, where many accidents take place.

-It is very scenic and its picturesque landscape makes it an ideal location for tourists who flock around the ghat in crowds but it's known for being closed during the monsoon season sometimes due to "safety issues".
+It is very scenic and its picturesque landscape makes it an ideal location for tourists who flock around the ghat in crowds but it is known for being closed during the monsoon season sometimes due to "safety issues".
+Ambenali Ghat has been classified as a landslide-prone site.